Kyxlii/CodingPortfolio/Karacas.md

   <li>The vowels are encrypted into numbers (a -> 0, e -> 1, i -> 2, o -> 2, u -> 3)</li>
   <li>"aca" is appended to the end of each word</li>
 </ul>
 Because of this rule set, decryption is not applicable without applying a dictionary and creating essentially my own spell checker, which while that would be great learning experience, isn't something I think belongs with this task.
+The program detects if the text is encrypted based on the pattern of "aca" at the end of each word, making the user experience easier.

 ### [Code:](/Karacas.py)
 ```python